-I get most of my silver from Rio Grande.
-You can purchase, fine silver, sterling or Argentium silver tubing from them – heavy walled or regular walled.
+I get most of my silver from many suppliers.
+You can purchase, fine silver, sterling, or Argentium silver tubing from them – heavy-walled or regular walled.
 Depends on what you want.
-Probably, for tube rivets the regular will do.
+Probably, for tube rivets, the regular will do.
 Usually, the thicker tubing is used for hinging or stone setting.
 As to the type of metal – that’s up to you.
 Argentium, (essentially) doesn’t tarnish, fine silver does and sterling tarnishes the most.
 Fine silver is the “softest” silver and moves the easiest.
 Sterling and Argentium are a little stiffer.
 Cost may also be a determinant in your purchase.
 The prices for the three silver varies.
 Purchase the silver as “soft” not 1/2 hard or hard.
 It will make the riveting easier.
 Although, if you are making stilt or long rivets – where there is a largish length of tubing – you might want 1/2 hard so that the tubing doesn’t bend as easily.

 One more note: Metalliferous sells fancy tubing.
 Although not the best for riveting, it does make nice beads.
 Back to Table of Contents

 How To Hammer Rivets On Pieces That Are Not Flat

 “I just watched the fancy riveting video and love using the draw plate thing.
 However, I’m having a hard time not flattening everything in on the flower side when I set the back.
 Nothing EVER looks like I intended.
 HELP this frustrated jeweler.”